Blak3Nick/CL-Final-Project/README.md

 # CL-Final-Project
+Purpose of the App
+This app was built to log a person's exercises and keep track of the weight used as well as how many sets were performed.
 Prerequisites-
 1. Install Gulp globally
 2. Install mongoDB and set your path variables so that you can execute mongo commands from anywhere